News & Notices

 Judge John H. Guthmann Issues Administrative Order Concerning Firearms and Other Weapons in Ramsey County Court Complexes

 Judge John H. Guthmann, Chief Judge of the 2nd Judicial District, issued an administrative order titled, "In re: Possession of Firearms and other Weapons in a Courthouse Complex Within the Second Judicial District."
 The order is effective immediately.
 View the order

 Family Court Seeks Applicants for FENE and SENE Rosters

-For more information about the positions, refer to the documents attached below.
+NOTE: the application deadline has passed, but positions may reopen in the future.
 For more information about the programs, visit the Early Neutral Evaluation page of the MN Judicial Branch Help Topics.